ZackRai/JavaScript-simple-game-using-Node.js/README.md

-A simple JavaScript game made using Node.js with JSON method
+A simple game concept with JSON write and read methods using node.js

 ### Installation
 You need Node.js to run this project.